mighty-gerbils/gerbil/doc/guide.md

 Library modules are specified with the `:library-module-id` import form.
 For example, the JSON library is `:std/text/json`.
 When there are `/` in the library module path, it indicates that it is part of a package.
-The package of a module can be specified with a `package: package-path` at the top of the module.
+The package can be specified with a `package: package-path` declaration at the top of the module.
 The package also affects the namespace of the module.

-For instance, the `:std/text/json` library module is part of the `std/text` package and resides in file named `json.ss`.
+For example, the `:std/text/json` library module is part of the `std/text` package and resides in the file named `json.ss`.
 The namespace prefix for identifiers defined in the file is `std/text/json#`.

 By default libraries are looked up in the `$GERBIL_HOME/lib` directory.
-You can specify additional directories to be searched with the `GERBIL_LOAD_PATH` environment variable.
+You can specify additional directories to be searched with the `GERBIL_LOADPATH` environment variable.
 You can also modify the load-path at runtime with `add-load-path`.

 When building libraries, you should use an appropriate prefix